aptise/peter_sslers/docs/Tools.md

 You can interact with this project via a commandline interface in several ways.

+* Commandline tools.
+Please see the `Automation` documentation
 * Run a webserver instance and query JSON urls or use a browser like lynx.
 * Run explicit routes via `prequest`.
 This allows you to do admin tasks without spinnig up a server.